Robert J. Adams & Associates

 - File a Chapter 7 or Chapter 13 Bankruptcy and stop the garnishment now so you can get your money and get your finances in order.

-> When a garnishment or citation hits your joint bank account the court presumes that the funds are yours.
-The presumption is rebuttable but is certainly a hassle and the money is frozen until a motion is presented in court with proof that the funds belong to the other account holder.
+When a garnishment or citation hits your joint bank account the court presumes that the funds are yours.
+The presumption is rebuttable but is certainly a hassle and the money is frozen until a motion is presented in court by your Chicago wage garnishment attorney with proof that the funds belong to the other account holder.

-> Illinois allows an exemption of $4,000.
+Illinois allows an exemption of $4,000.
 However, the burden falls upon you.
 You can claim the exemptions in one of two ways:

 - Appear on the return date of the garnishment or citation with a notice claiming the exemption.
 (The court call is like a cattle call so you should be early and tell the Clerk of the Court you wish to be heard or better yet file your claim of exemptions before the court date.)

 - The return date is in the future so this can cause you a great deal of problems holding up your money.
 You can have your Chicago wage garnishment attorney go to the Clerk of Court where the garnishment or citation was filed and then file a motion to exert your exemptions.